 - Calcium Hardness levels

 When all three of these factors are in balance, your pool’s pH reading should read between 7.4 and 7.6.
 This is slightly above the neutral reading on a pH scale.
-You can measure the pH levels with a simple home test kit, easily found at most big box retail stores or pool specialty stores.
+You can measure the pH levels with a simple home test kit, or test strips easily found at most big box retail stores or pool specialty stores.